SolePera/solepera.github.io/_news/NewKidRec.md

 ---
-title: "Kidrec 4: What does good look like: From design, research, and practice to policy" will be co-located with IDC 2020"
+title: "Kidrec 4: What does good look like: From design, research, and practice to policy will be co-located with IDC 2020"
 link: "https://kidrec.github.io/"
 picture: ../images/nenita.png